Progress Report – First Quarter 2018

 First quarter 2018 proved to be a good time to write.
 Since this is the first of my writing progress reports, here are the details.

-I write all the time or at least I work on something to do with writing.
+I wrote all the time or at least I worked on something to do with writing.
 The process generally runs from idea to percolating that idea or combining it with other ideas, outlining, drafting, preliminary editing, and reading aloud to my husband (a HUGE help for spotting flow errors).
 Then it’s beta readers sending feedback which I work out, off to the pro editor, write the query letter, query, wait for acceptance or rejection.

 Accepted work?
 Then it’s time to work on promoting it.
 Rejected work?
 Then it’s time to regroup.
 This may mean more editing on my part, or changing the query or just shelving a work for a while.